inesalfe/Review-Seq-Kaczmarz/README.md

 # Usage

-Importante note: Run all commands inside the code directory.
+Important note: Run all commands inside the code directory.

 Compile all files: